Support acts revealed for Liam Gallagher's 'Definitely Maybe' 30th anniversary UK and Ireland tour

 Now, it has been announced which artists will be joining him for the UK and Ireland dates of the upcoming tour – which will see the singer “go for it visually” and hold back from playing any solo material.

-Announced by music industry executive, record label owner and Oasis’ former manager John McGee on Instagram, the support for the UK and Ireland dates next June will come from indie bands Cast and The View.
+Announced by music industry executive, record label owner and Oasis’ former manager Alan McGee on Instagram, the support for the UK and Ireland dates next June will come from indie bands Cast and The View.
 A legend of the indie music scene, McGee founded Creation Records and is credited as launching Oasis into fame during the ‘90s, he has also worked with indie legends such as Primal Scream, The Jesus and Mary Chain, Happy Mondays and The Hives.

 “Thanks @Liamgallagher for taking out @castbandofficial and @official_theview on the definitely maybe arena tour,” he wrote in the caption, sharing an updated tour poster with support details.